qdsang/TinyMPC.github.io/docs/get-started/examples.md

 # How to use TinyMPC

-We provide various robotic control examples, including the Crazyflie nano-quadrotor, in high-level language interfaces.
+Here we show how to use TinyMPC to control a cart-pole and 3D quadrotor with the python interface.
 Make sure you have [installed the package](installation.md).

-Check out our GitHub repository for [examples in C++](https://github.com/TinyMPC/TinyMPC/tree/main/examples).
+Check out our GitHub repository for [examples in C++](https://github.com/TinyMPC/TinyMPC/tree/main/examples), and visit our [GitHub Discussions](https://github.com/TinyMPC/discussions) page for any questions related to the solver!
 <!-- !!!note "Julia and MATLAB examples are under construction." -->

-Visit our [GitHub Discussions](https://github.com/TinyMPC/discussions) page for any questions related to the solver!

 ---

-## Setup problem
+## Set up problem

-TinyMPC requires four matrices and the number of time steps to use in the prediction horizon.
-Two of the matrices, A and B, describe the linearized system dynamics and the other two, Q and R, are costs on the state and control inputs.
-[This page](./model.md) walks through obtaining discrete, linearized system dynamics from a nonlinear model of the system.
+TinyMPC requires four matrices (A, B, Q, and R) and one number (N) to use.
+A and B describe the linearized system dynamics and Q and R are the costs on the state and control inputs.
+N is the length of the prediction horizon (or the number of time steps in the problem).
+This page assumes you already have a discrete, linearized model of your system dynamics (A and B).
+[The next page](./model.md) walks through obtaining these starting from a nonlinear model.

 === "Cart-pole"